 What amenities do I have access to as a resident of Southwyck?

 Residents of Southwyck I have access to the pool on Northfork only.
-There is no longer a cross-usage agreement with Section IV or Silverlake at this time.

 Access to each of these facilities is based on card access which must be worked out with your Village Association Management Company.

 HOA fees are set by the Master and by the Section Boards on an annual basis and are divided into semi-annual payments.
 Amounts covering the period January to June are due by July 15th and for July through December by January 15th.

 These fees are mandatory and you agree to pay them upon purchase of your house.
 Our Declaration of Covenants, Conditions and Restrictions provide our ability to charge late fees, interest and related collection charges back to the owners for delinquent accounts.
 Any account more than 15 days delinquent is subject to a $50 collection fee for each assessment billing period.
 In addition your account is assessed with interest charges of 3 percent as well as legal costs.
 Beyond that, the association is entitled to place a lien on your property and to foreclose if necessary to collect any amounts due.